Iqrima/Amarjeet-microazure-frt/README.md

     ‣)Content Delivery Network (CDN): Azure Front Door for fast and secure delivery of website content to users worldwide

-    ‣)Web Application Firewall (WAF): Azure WAF policy to protect the website from malicious attacks
+    ‣)Web Application Firewall (WAF): Azure WAF policy to protect the website from malicious attacks ‣)Health Bot(AI Service):It allows  AI-powered virtual health assistants to engage with patients, provide health-related information, triage symptoms, and even facilitate telehealth appointments.
+The service integrates with various data sources and can be customized to suit specific healthcare needs

 ⦿Features: